miarecdevops/terraform-aws-ec2-instance/README.md

 - `route53_zone` (Optional) Route53 Zone name to build A record in
 - `route53_ttl` (Optional) ttl of the DNS record, in seconds, public and private
 >  Multiple instance Variables
-- `index` (Optional) Index of instance being created when multiple instances are deployed
-- `subnet_list` (Optional) List of Subnet IDs with key Availability Zones, this is used when Multiple instances are deployen in multiple AZs
-- `availabilty_zones`(Optional) list of availability zones used to choose subnet when multiple instances are deployed

 > AMI Lookup